Skip to main content

 A.R.S. § 36-3294(E)

-The organization is also not required to check whether your documents meet every statutory requirement.
-That responsibility stays with you and whoever helped you prepare the documents.
-The registry stores what you submit; it does not guarantee legal compliance.
+The organization does not have to check if your documents meet every legal requirement.
+That duty stays with you and whoever helped you prepare them.

-If you revoke or replace a directive, the organization must have a process for removing or distinguishing the old version so providers do not rely on outdated instructions.
-Keeping your registry record current is a practical step worth taking whenever your healthcare wishes change.
+If you revoke or replace a directive, the organization must remove or mark the old version.
+This keeps providers from relying on outdated instructions.

 A. The qualifying health information exchange organization shall establish a process to allow persons to submit documents described in section 36-3292 to the health care directives registry.
 The qualifying health information exchange organization shall adopt industry standard safeguards to ensure the security, privacy and integrity of the documents submitted to and maintained in the health care directives registry.
 B. The qualifying health information exchange organization is not required to review a document to ensure that it complies with the particular statutory requirements applicable to the document.
 C. The qualifying health information exchange organization shall provide a person who submitted the document to the health care directives registry with a viewable record of the information entered into the registry and allow the person to submit corrected information.
 D. The qualifying health information exchange organization shall activate the entry of a submitted document into the health care directives registry only after receiving confirmation that the information submitted is correct.
 E. The qualifying health information exchange organization shall establish a process to allow persons who submit documents to the health care directives registry to review, retrieve, revoke and replace the documents.
 F. The qualifying health information exchange organization shall establish a process for removing or distinguishing documents that have been revoked or replaced by more recent documents.
 G. The entry of a document pursuant to this article does not: 1.
 Affect the validity of the document.
 2. Relate to the accuracy of information contained in the document.
 3. Create a presumption regarding the validity of the document or the accuracy of information contained in the document.